-Subject to the procedures laid down in Article 77, the Agency may make special inspections:
+Subject to the procedures laid down in article 77, the Agency may make special inspections :

-- (a) In order to verify the information contained in special reports; or - (b) If the Agency considers that information made available by the Government of Canada, including explanations from the Government of Canada and information obtained from routine inspections, is not adequate for the Agency to fulfil its responsibilities under the Agreement.
+- (a) In order to verify the information contained in special reports; or - (b) If the Agency considers that information made available by Poland, including explanations from Poland and information obtained from routine inspections, is not adequate for the Agency to fulfil its responsibilities under this Agreement.

-An inspection shall be deemed to be special when it is either additional to the routine inspection effort provided for in Articles 78 to 82, or involves access to information or locations in addition to the access specified in Article 76 for ad hoc and routine inspections, or both.
+An inspection shall be deemed to be special when it is either additional to the routine inspection effort provided for in articles 78 to 82 or involves access to information or locations in addition to the access specified in article 76 for ad hoc and routine inspections, or both.